-- 2.2.1 The ICB has four Partner Members. - a) Two who will be nominated by the Partner trusts and foundation trusts - b) One who will be nominated by primary medical service providers - c) One who will be nominated by local authorities. - 2.2.2 The ICB has also appointed the following further Ordinary Members to the board - a) Four additional Non-executive Members - 2.2.3 The board is therefore composed of the following members: - a) Chair - b) Chief Executive - c) 2 Partner Members NHS and Foundation Trusts - d) 1 Partner Member Primary Medical Services - e) 1 Partner Member Local Authorities - f) 6 Non-executive Members - g) Chief Finance Officer - h) Medical Director - i) Chief Nurse - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The board will keep under review the skills, knowledge, and experience that it considers necessary for members of the board to possess (when taken together) in order for the board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.
+2.2.1 The ICB has four Partner Members.

+- a) Two who will be nominated by the Partner trusts and foundation trusts - b) One who will be nominated by primary medical service providers - c) One who will be nominated by local authorities. - 2.2.2 The ICB has also appointed the following further Ordinary Members to the board - a) Four additional Non-executive Members - 2.2.3 The board is therefore composed of the following members: - a) Chair - b) Chief Executive - c) 2 Partner Members NHS and Foundation Trusts - d) 1 Partner Member Primary Medical Services - e) 1 Partner Member Local Authorities - f) 6 Non-executive Members (one of which, but not the Audit Committee Chair, will be appointed Deputy Chair and one of which, but not the Audit Committee Chair, will be appointed the Senior Nonexecutive Member) - g) Chief Finance Officer - h) Medical Director - i) Chief Nurse - 2.2.4 The Chair will exercise their function to approve the appointment of the Ordinary Members with a view to ensuring that at least one of the Ordinary Members will have knowledge and experience in connection with services relating to the prevention, diagnosis and treatment of mental illness. - 2.2.5 The board will keep under review the skills, knowledge, and experience that it considers necessary for members of the board to possess (when taken together) in order for the board effectively to carry out its functions and will take such steps as it considers necessary to address or mitigate any shortcoming.